draber/draber.github.io/README.md

 ![Game stats](/media/stats.png)

-The second panel is initially closed for a good reason - it hides a button that will, upon confirmation, solve the game with a few mouse clicks., though it won't make you Queen Bee 😞.
-As a bonus, all the words you didn't find yourself will displayed as links to the respective terms in Google.
+The second panel is initially closed for a good reason - it hides a button that will, upon confirmation, solve the game with a few mouse clicks.
+However, it won't make you Queen Bee 😞.
+All the words you didn't find yourself will displayed as links to the respective terms in Google.
 Maybe this helps you next time.

 ![Auto-solve the game](/media/solution.png)

 ## How do I install it?

-Open `index.html` in your web browser and drag and drop the bookmarklet into the bookmark menu.
+Open [index.html](index.html) in your web browser and drag and drop the bookmarklet into the bookmark menu.

 ## Does it work everywhere?

 The panel is not suitable for the mobile version of the game and has only been tested on desktop computers.
-It requires a relatively recent modern browser and won't work in Internet Explorer.
+It requires a relatively recent browser and won't work in Internet Explorer.

 ## Does it not spoil the game?